SimeonLukas/Blog/content/posts/zola-the-holy-grail-of-ssg/index.en.md

 ## What does Zola do?

 Zola creates a so-called static website from static content, from [Tera templates](https://keats.github.io/tera/) and Markdown files.
 Everything is configured in a so-called `config.toml`, which is located in the root directory of the project or repositories.
 The generated website can then be found in the `public` directory and can then be provided by any web server (e.g. [Apache](https://httpd.apache.org/), [Caddy](https://caddyserver.com/), [nginx](https://www.nginx.com/), etc.).
-For my project I use the infrastructure of Gihub Pages, but more on that later.
+For my project I use the infrastructure of Github Pages, but more on that later.

 ## Departure with Zola